-Fitch Ratings affirmed the District's current bond rating on September 25, 2015.
-Moody's Investor's Services and Standard & Poor's current bond rating were affirmed on September 28, 2015.
+Fitch Ratings affirmed the District's current bond rating on April 13, 2017.
+Moody's Investor's Services and Standard & Poor's current bond rating were affirmed on April 5 and April 7, 2017 respectively.
 The current ratings are as follows:

-Fitch Ratings Investors Service Standard & Poor's AAA Aa1 AA+
+Fitch Ratings AAA Moody's Investors Service Aa1

+Standard & Poor's

-At December 31, 2015 the District has recorded an intergovernmental loan for \$23.5 million.
+At December 31, 2016, the District has an intergovernmental loan for \$22.3 million.
 This loan is with City of Franklin for costs related to constructing the Ryan Creek Interceptor in accordance with District standards and which the District will purchase from Franklin.
 The District made payments to Franklin, beginning in 2015, equal to Franklin's annual payments toward repaying its loan with the Clean Water Fund Loan Program used to finance the construction of the interceptor.
-On January 3, 2017, the District is to make a payment to reimburse Franklin for the sums Franklin has paid toward the Clean Water Fund Program loan through 2014.
+On January 3, 2017, the District reimbursed Franklin for the sums Franklin has paid toward the Clean Water Fund Program loan through 2014.

-During 2010 the Wisconsin Department of Commerce agreed to lend the District up to \$5 million for the purpose of economic development pursuant to the American Recovery and Reinvestment Act of 2009.
+During 2010, the Wisconsin Department of Commerce agreed to lend the District up to \$5 million for economic development pursuant to the American Recovery and Reinvestment Act of 2009.
 The loan was amended on March 1, 2012 for an additional \$945,000 of principal.
 The loan provides partial funding for the District's landfill gas turbine project.
 The loan is interest free for 5 years and is secured by the equipment purchased with the loan funds rather than a tax levy pledge.
-The outstanding loan balance at December 31, 2015 was \$2.7 million.
-Although the District will be paying off the loan in April of 2016, in the event the District did not to pay off the loan by May 1, 2016 interest then accrues at the rate of 6% until final payment.
-The District will avoid \$751,000 in interest costs during the interest free period ending May 1, 2016, when compared to the District's next lowest cost financing option.
+The District paid off the loan in April of 2016.
+In the event the District had not paid off the loan by May 1, 2016 interest was to accrue at the rate of 6% until final payment.
+The District avoided \$751,000 in interest costs during the interest free period, when compared to the District's next lowest cost financing option.